 Energy efficiency in our operations

-The main metric we use to measure our performance is energy intensity: the amount of energy consumed for every unit of output.
+One of the metrics we use to measure our performance is energy intensity: the amount of energy consumed for every unit of output.

 We expect it will be difficult to maintain the energy intensity levels of recent years, as existing fields age and new production comes from more energy-intensive sources.
 This may increase our upstream energy intensity over time.